Jackize/vesting-micro/architecture_plan.md

 - 📢 Easy product sharing (Facebook, Instagram, Shopee, TikTok, etc.)
 - 🎁 Discounts, coupons, and promotions
 - 📦 Inventory & order management
+- ⏰ Automatic order expiration with status updates
-- 🧠 Smart recommendation system (“You may also like”)
+- 🧠 Smart recommendation system ("You may also like")
 - 📈 Admin dashboard with sales analytics
 - 📱 Fully responsive and PWA-ready
 - 🚀 SEO-friendly, fast, and scalable